Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 Next, a for loop is initiated that will run for hiresLength iterations.
 During each iteration, a new Promise object is created and stored in the `_hire` variable.

-This Promise uses the `call()` function to execute a smart contract method `getServiceHire(serviceIndex, index)` that returns the hire information for the given "serviceIndex" and "index" value.
+This Promise uses the `call()` function to execute a smart contract method `getServiceHire(serviceIndex, index)` that returns the hire information for the given "serviceIndex" and "index" values.

 If the call is successful, the Promise is resolved with an object containing the hire information, such as the "hire index", "hirer address", and "hire timestamp".